HoangLeXuan/Modeling-Canetoad-Invasive-Species/README.md

 ### Purpose

 ### Data
-data.zip and input.zip contain data about the species occurrence and Raster Layers are >100mb, currently figuring out the way to update those
+data.zip and input.zip contain data about the species occurrence and Raster Layers are >100mb, currently figuring out the way to push those

 ### Code